 Intermountain Healthcare, formerly HealthCare Partners Nevada, is pleased to be recognized by the American Heart Association (AHA) and the American Medical Association (AMA) as a leader in the national effort to get patient blood pressure rates under control and reduce the number of Americans who have heart attacks and strokes each year.

-As part of the 2019 Target: BP Recognition Program, AHA and AMA awarded HealthCare Partners Nevada with Gold Status—one of just 542 physician practices and health systems to be recognized for achieving blood pressure control rates of 70 percent or more in their adult patient population with high blood pressure.
+As part of the 2019 Target: BP Recognition Program, AHA and AMA awarded Intermountain Healthcare with Gold Status—one of just 542 physician practices and health systems to be recognized for achieving blood pressure control rates of 70 percent or more in their adult patient population with high blood pressure.
 A total of 1,183 physician practices and health systems nationwide were recognized by the program for their commitment to help patients improve blood pressure control.
 The recognized organizations represent 29.8 million adult patients, with more than 8 million patients diagnosed with hypertension, across 46 states and territories.

 Launched in 2015, Target: BP is a national initiative between the AHA and AMA aimed at addressing the growing burden of high blood pressure in the U.S. The initiative aims to help health care organizations improve blood pressure control rates through use of the AMA’s evidence-based M.A.P. quality improvement program, and recognizes organizations committed to improving blood pressure control.

 “High blood pressure is the number one risk factor for heart attack and stroke, and less than half have it controlled to a target level,” says Ama Brobbey, MD, Chief Medical Officer of Intermountain Healthcare, “We not only create partnerships with our patients in the management of their cardiovascular health, but educate and inspire them to consistently follow lifestyle improvements that help them avoid the deadly consequences of high blood pressure.”